Isaac-DeFrain/blog/posts/building-this-blog-01-humble-beginnings.md

 - **Plugin system**: Extensible architecture allows custom build steps which we use to copy blog files, generate manifests, and process 404.html for GitHub Pages
 - **Modern tooling**: Works seamlessly with modern JavaScript features and ES modules

-For this blog, Vite handles the entire _build pipeline_: serving the SPA during development, compiling TypeScript code, copying markdown files to the `/dist` directory, generating the blog manifest, and configuring the base path for GitHub Pages deployment.
+For this blog, Vite handles the entire _build pipeline_:

+- serving the blog during development
+- compiling TypeScript code
+- copying markdown files to the `/dist` directory
+- generating the blog manifest
+- configuring the base path for GitHub Pages deployment

 ### Why Cursor